Mjhosseini95/project1/README.md

 ## Data Sources

 Data for this project is represented in GeoJSON format and can be customized based on available datasets related to water resources.

+## Weather API Integration

+This project includes a weather API integration using [OpenWeatherMap](https://openweathermap.org/).
+The current weather data is fetched based on the selected water resource's location and displayed on the map.

+### API Key Setup

+To use the weather features, you must obtain an API key from OpenWeatherMap and replace `YOUR_API_KEY` in the `weather.js` file.